top of page

 Soaps: 3 bars

-• Bars must weigh at least 3 ounces each.
+• Bars must weigh at least 1 ounce each.

-• Made from “scratch” by member using member’s own beeswax and/or honey.
+• Made from scratch.
 Use of melt-and-pour soap bases is not permitted.

 • Soap will be judged on appearance, uniformity, difficulty of preparation, and fragrance.